awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-deploy.md

 ## Add an App<a name="w4ab1c11c39c15c21c23c21"></a>

-The final piece of the puzzle is to add an app to the stack to represent your application in the AWS OpsWorks Stacks environment\.
+The final task is to add an app to the stack to represent your application in the AWS OpsWorks Stacks environment\.
 An app includes metadata such as the application's display name, and the data that is required to download the app from its repository\.

 **To add the app to the stack**

 1. Choose **Apps** in the navigation pane, and then choose **Add an app**\.

-1. Configure the app as follows:
+1. Configure the app with the following settings\.
    + **Name** – I**IIS\-Example\-App**
    + **Repository Type** – **Other**
    + **Environment Variables** – Add the following three environment variables: